Quasa

 What’s better than one Starship?
 You guessed it: two of them.

-By next year, we may get to see a pair of the world's largest spacecraft work in tandem in a spectacular attempt to refuel one of them in orbit, serving as a crucial milestone towards demonstrating that Starship is capable of carrying out NASA's Artemis III mission, which will see humans return to the lunar surface for the first time in over fifty years.
+In 2026, we may get to see a pair of the world’s largest spacecraft work in tandem in a spectacular attempt to refuel one of them in orbit.
+This test will serve as a crucial milestone toward demonstrating that Starship is capable of carrying out NASA’s Artemis III mission, which will return humans to the lunar surface for the first time in over fifty years.

-Spotted by TechCrunch, the timeline for the anticipated test was revealed in a Spaceflight Now interview with deputy manager for NASA's Human Landing System program Kent Chojnacki.
+Spotted by TechCrunch, the timeline for the anticipated test was revealed in a Spaceflight Now interview with Kent Chojnacki, deputy manager for NASA’s Human Landing System program.

-According to Chojnacki, the watershed test, which will span several weeks, is scheduled to begin March 2025, and will wrap up that summer — although there have been no official announcements on this from either NASA or SpaceX.
+According to Chojnacki, the watershed test, which will span several weeks, is scheduled to begin in March 2026 and wrap up that summer—although there have been no official announcements on this from either NASA or SpaceX.

 Longshot, Chaser